qscat/qscat/docs/source/manual/tabs/forecasting.rst

 Time Period
 ===========

-Allows user to select the forecast period (10 or 20 years) from now.
+Allows you to select the forecast period (10 or 20 years) from now.

 Vector layer output